EncouragingProgrammer/text-adventure-guide/README.md

 Ryan Gustafson

 ## Introduction
 I am currently (while writing this) a student.
 The introductory Java course at my school requires students to create a text adventure game "Alice", based on "Alice in Wonderland" by Lewis Carrol, which can be frustrating for new students in an introductory programming course.
 The scope of the project can feel overwhelming.
-I have helped tutor two of my fellow classmates to get started on the project and work through some of the major problem solving involved.
+I have had the opportunity to tutor two of my fellow classmates and help them to get started on the project and work through some of the major problem solving involved.
 Other classmates have asked for help as well as this can be a very intimidating project.

 It is my desire to create a text adventure guide.
 It is my intention to present an easy to understand object-oriented text adventure game.
 My code may not be the best or most optimal method.
 It may not follow best practices as I am still learning myself.
 However, I am hopefully that others may find it useful, and that it may also be a good learning experience for me to write this guide and explain my problem solving thought process.